sonill/Nepali-Multi-Date-Picker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+See the <a href="https://github.com/sonill/Nepali-Multi-Date-Picker/blob/master/LICENSE">License file</a> for details